Queatz/Closer/Features.md

     [ ] Pin group on map -> Add name -> Does not expire
     [ ] Show on map, share
     [ ] Settings ... icon - change background (enabled if number is verified)

+# Mini-games

+ [ ] Mini-games (challenges, one-off games) [NSFW]
+    [ ] Answers the questions:
+        "Who's got the biggest boobs in Austin, TX?"
+        "Who's got the cutest boobs in Austin, TX?"
+        "Who's got the perkiest boobs in Austin, TX?"

 # Named Areas / Locations on map (admins can edit) (detail size)